I’ve been gathering a list of the must-have boat accessories for a few months now.

 They’re not too hard to install yourself and well worth it if you do any fishing.

-You’ll also need a trolling motor too (Amazon Link Ad) if you plan on doing any fishing.
+You’ll also need a trolling motor too (ad) if you plan on doing any fishing.
 It’s more involved to install but well worth it.

 28. Boat Bimini Top